| | | | |

 2. Lay apple slices on the dehydrator trays without overlapping them.

-4. Allow dehydrating for six to eight hours, checking periodically, until the apples are quite dry.
+4. Allow dehydration for 8-10 hours, checking periodically, until the apples are quite dry.

 5. Store in an airtight container for up to several weeks.